altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~She followed suit.~
 ~Rossin breathed out, and she did as well.~
-~In the quiet - she heard the scratching - it was coming from that room.~ "Someone's still in there."
+~In the quiet - she heard the scratching - it was coming from that room.~ "M::Someone's still in there."
-~She said.~
-"That's what that scratching is"
+"R::That's what that scratching is"
 *Rossin nodded.*
-"Probably."
+"R::...Probably."
 ~Martha waited, and that's all he said.~
-"So shouldn't we...
+"M::So shouldn't we...
 Help them...
 Get them out of there?"
 ~She asked.~
 *Rossin shook his head.*
-"No one here would do the same for you.
+"R::No one here would do the same for you.
 Whatever is keeping them inside - it's probably too risky to get them out."
 *Martha shook her head.*
 *She stood back up and steeled herself.*
-"Martha don't,"
+"R::Martha don't,"
 ~But it was too late.~
 *She entered the room and called out.*
-"Hello, is anyone in there."
+"M::Hello, is anyone in there."
 ~She avoided looking at the display of bodies in the center of the room.~ ~Closing her eyes, she pinpointed the scratching down - it stopped.~ "Don't come in!"